 logo

-You can't just eat this fruit because its seeds are small... risk of toxicity
+Don't just eat this fruit because its seeds are small… It's toxic.

-You can't just eat this fruit because its seeds are small... risk of toxicity
+Don't eat this fruit just because its seeds are small...
+It's toxic.

-You can't just eat this fruit because its seeds are small... risk of toxicity
+Don't eat this fruit just because its seeds are small...
+It's toxic.

-Some seeds are full of beneficial nutrients.
-Watermelon seeds are rich in linolenic acid and vitamin E, which help maintain vascular health.
-Although they have a bitter taste, they contain cucurbitacin, which inhibits the production of active oxygen, making them good for anti-aging and cancer prevention.
-Grape seeds have a high content of polyphenols, which are antioxidants.
-Polyphenols help with cell regeneration, prevent aging, and improve skin elasticity.
+Some seeds are packed with beneficial nutrients.
+Watermelon seeds are rich in linolenic acid and vitamin E, which contribute to vascular health.
+Despite their bitter taste, they are also rich in cucurbitacins, which suppress the production of reactive oxygen species, making them beneficial for anti-aging and cancer prevention.
+Grape seeds are also rich in polyphenols, an antioxidant.
+Polyphenols promote cell regeneration, preventing aging and improving skin elasticity.
 They are also effective in preventing dementia.
-According to a study by a research team at Mount Sinai University in the United States, people who consume a lot of grape seeds experience a reduction in beta-amyloid, a component that affects memory decline, compared to those who do not.
+According to a research team at Mount Sinai University in the United States, people who consumed a lot of grape seeds had lower levels of beta-amyloid, a compound that contributes to memory decline, compared to those who did not.

-Melon seeds are also beneficial for the body.
-Melons are rich in folate, a type of vitamin B, and the part of the seed cluster in the center of the melon, called 'taejwa,' contains especially high levels of folate.
-The flesh contains about 15 micrograms of folate, while the taejwa has over five times that amount, at 80 micrograms.
-Folate is important for cell division and growth, and it helps in the secretion of the brain neurotransmitter norepinephrine.
-Eating the taejwa can also supplement vitamin C. Vitamin C is a well-known antioxidant that boosts immune function and activates metabolism.
+Melon seeds are also beneficial.
+Melon is rich in folate, a type of vitamin B. Folate is particularly abundant in the "placenta," the white cluster of seeds in the center of the melon.
+While the flesh contains about 15 micrograms of folate, the placenta contains more than five times that amount, at 80 micrograms.
+Folate is crucial for cell division and growth, and aids in the secretion of norepinephrine, a neurotransmitter in the brain.
+Eating the placenta also provides vitamin C, a key antioxidant that boosts immune function and stimulates metabolism.

-Do not eat apple, cherry, peach, or apricot pits.
+◇Do not eat apple, cherry, peach, or apricot seeds.

-Some seeds are toxic and should not be eaten.
-Apples, cherries, peaches, and apricots are representative examples.
-The seeds of these fruits contain cyanogenic compounds.
-Cyanogenic compounds are not toxic by themselves but are broken down by enzymes in the body into hydrogen cyanide, which is toxic.
-Eating them once or twice is not a problem, but frequent consumption can cause headaches, dizziness, anxiety, vomiting, and other symptoms.
-In severe cases, blood pressure rises and there are issues with heart rhythm.
-Therefore, seeds from apples, cherries, peaches, and apricots are excluded from the 'List of Food Ingredients' regulated by the Ministry of Food and Drug Safety, which permits their use in food manufacturing.
+Some seeds are toxic and should be avoided.
+Apples, cherries, peaches, and apricots are prime examples.
+The seeds of these fruits contain cyanide.
+While cyanide itself is not toxic, enzymes in the body break it down into toxic hydrogen cyanide.
+Eating them once or twice is not a problem, but frequent consumption can cause headaches, dizziness, anxiety, and vomiting.
+In severe cases, it can even cause elevated blood pressure and heart rhythm problems.
+Therefore, seeds from apples, cherries, peaches, and apricots are excluded from the "List of Food Ingredients" approved for use in food manufacturing by the Ministry of Food and Drug Safety.

 ===============

-Fortunately, there are times when I get to eat watermelon, grapes, and chamoe (Korean melon).
+Fortunately, there are times when I get to eat watermelon, grapes, and cantaloupe.

-Isn't it one of the seeds you absolutely do not eat??
+Isn't this one of those seeds that you never eat??

 2